-Some of the other photos were taken from a camera Mum had bought herself with money that she had saved.
+Some of the other photos were taken with a camera Mum had bought herself with money that she had saved.
 She bought it from a Pharmacy that was near the corner of Lonsdale and Foster Street, Dandenong.
 It could have been Titcher's Pharmacy.
 My boys, Sam and Luke were pretty impressed thinking that their Nonna had invented the 'selfie' judging by one of these photo's as it was taken over 50 years ago.
 The photo is dated 1964 on the back.

 Mum's family home was at 30 Haresta Avenue, Dandenong South.
 It was a light blue wooden house that would be filled with lots of precious memories.
 In this street would be where Mum would be introduced to my Dad, Luca Cannito who was also an Italian Migrant.
 One day, Dad finally got the courage to come over to Mum's house and ask my Nonno if he could take her out.
 They weren't allowed to go anywhere, but one day they walked to the local Milk bar which was on Kirkham Road.
 One of her brothers was closely watching her take that walk down Haresta Avenue.
 Mum told me that Dad had bought her a vanilla choc wedge which was so cute.

 Mum tells me that before she had met my Dad, a few family and friends drove down to a beach side town known as Cowes, Phillip Island.
 Back then, the bridge to cross over to the beach was wooden and creaky and a little scary.
 They all had a great day together with a picnic near the beach.

 Phillip Island would eventually become one of our summer holiday destinations in years to come.
 When we were kids, we would go up every year for the Christmas break.
 Dad and Mum loved it so much and as we had made lots of precious memories there, that they decided to buy a little unit in Chapel Street, Cowes.